Working for us

 I’m a freelance writer in the US

 You might already do some kind of training or facilitation work – but no worries if not.
 What is essential is that you can’t help picking apart a bit of writing to see what makes it tick.
 You can think on your feet.
 You like the sound of spending your days getting people fired up about why good writing matters (even if they’re senior, difficult or just diffident).
 And you don’t mind a bit of travel around the country (and occasionally the world).

 I’m a trainer

 You’ve been working as a copy editor, possibly in publishing.
-Ideally you’ll have lots of experience in reference and non-fiction.
+Ideally you’ll have experience in reference and non-fiction.
 If you’ve edited books about brands or business, that’s a bonus (but we won’t insist on it).
 What really counts is that you’re confident challenging the structure of a piece of writing, double-checking the facts, and making sure the tone and style are bang-on.
 And you can spot a typo at 20 paces.

 I’m an editor